walb-linux/walb-tools/doc/build.md

 See `Makefile` for details.

 ## Install

-Install executables to a directory as you like.
+Install executable binaries to a directory you like:
 ```
 > sudo cp -a `make echo_binaries` /usr/local/bin/
 ```